OpenSourceEconomics/respy/docs/reference_guides/state_space.rst

 - State Space Location Indices:
     To store and manage information efficiently we build simple indices of the state space objects introduced above.
+    It is crucial to say that we only need certain information at certain points in the solution process.
+Thus we define a location indices such that we can access all the information that we need throughout the solution easily.
     In general these location indices are integers that point to a position within an object.
 In general we call location indices indices if the defining mapping is injective in the dense state space and keys if the defining mapping is not injective in the dense state space.
 Thus it follows that location indices that point to a row in the ``core_state_space`` are referred to as indices while location indices that refer to a group of states such as the numeration of the ``dense_period_choice_cores`` are referred to as keys.